cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 Notation:

 * commands executed on the host system are indicated with $
-* commands executed on the container are indicated with openface>
+* commands executed on the container are indicated with root11111111# , where root11111111 will be the container id.
-* the name of the container is `openface`
+* the name of the container is `openface`, which can be checked by command "docker ps".

 1. Install docker
 -----------------